TasosN-06/sentiment-analysis-api/README.md

-#  🤖  Sentiment Analysis API Sentiment Analysis API
+#  🤖  Sentiment Analysis API

 A production-ready REST API for sentiment analysis, built with **FastAPI** and served via **Docker**.